kenmcgowan/paylocity/README.md

 ### Browser Compatibility
 The application was tested in Chrome, FireFox, and Edge.

-### Configuration
+### Updating the UI Configuration
-The UI configuration values are stored in an `.env` file.
-If you happen to make any changes to this file, be sure to run `npm install` again to pick up the changes.
+The UI gets the URL to use from environment variables.
+Configuration values are defined in the `/ui/.env` file, and their values are assigned to environment variable when the `npm install` command is run.
+If for any reason you need to update the API URL used by the ui, follow these steps:

+1. Update the `/ui/.env` file.
+1. Open a CLI and CD to the `/ui` folder.
+1. Run `npm install`.
+This will check packages, but it will also set environment variables from the `.env` file.
+1. Run `npm start`.

 ### Why so many tests?
 You may notice while running the API unit tests that there appear to be *a lot* of tests.
 However, looking through the unit test code, you'll find that there are a reasonably typical number of tests, but that some of those tests (especially those that exercise calculations involving money) are run many times with a range of inputs.
 Each separate set of inputs appears as a single test in the results.